nicc777/home-tunnel-via-csp/README.md

 # Planned features

+> [!NOTE]
+> This list is kinda variable as I adapt the implementation to my needs which changes as I discover things.
+It's a process of discovering how I want all this to work.

 * [X] Relay Server Agent
   * [ ] Python Package
   * [ ] Relay Server Admin UI (Web)